Adrian (TV series): Broadcast

 After the fourth episode, aired on 4 February 2019, the other two had to be aired on 12, 19 and 25 February and the last two on the next 4 and 5 March.

 On 6 February, Mediaset and Clan Celentano announced that both Aspettando Adrian and the series would be interrupted for at least two weeks due to a "seasonal illness" of Adriano Celentano.
 However, after the planned two weeks, the show was not broadcast and it was delayed to autumn of the same year formally due to "health needs" of the singer but, according to some critics, also for the severe flop of audience.
 It was then announced that the cartoon would be aired together with an actual show of Celentano, more organized than the original Aspettando Adrian, in order to rise the audience.

 During the presentation of the Mediaset schedules for the 2019–2020 season, CEO Pier Silvio Berlusconi confirmed the airing of the last episodes of Adrian in autumn, inside a live show with a greater participation of Celentano, and the cartoon was temporarily renamed as Adriano.
 The beginning of the broadcast was then planned for the 7 November 2019 on Canale 5 with the original name, but the pre-show was renamed as Adrian Live - Questa è la storia....

 Reception

 The first episode of Aspettando Adrian had almost 6 millions of viewers and the 21,9% of share, while the cartoon had about 4,5 millions of viewers and the 19,1% of share, however destined to decrease in the following episodes.
 The series was criticized for various aspects, in particular for the poor pace of the show: Giorgio Simonelli on Il Fatto Quotidiano wrote:

-It is a science-fiction story with the usual fight between good/beautiful and bad, dirty and ugly power.
-Despite a well drawn explicit erotism harmonious runs on bicycles, echoes of Metropolis and Blade Runner, frankly I did not give a damn of what was happening, just to mention him citing another.
+A science-fiction tale with the usual struggle between good/beauty and the ugly, dirty, rotten powers.
+Despite the well-crafted explicit eroticism, the graceful bicycle rides, the echoes of Metropolis and Blade Runner in the background - 'frankly, I don't give a damn', to quote him who's quoting someone else.